arteria/django-compat/README.md

 For- and backwards compatibility layer for Django 1.4.x to 1.8.x

-Consider [django-compat](https://github.com/arteria/django-compat) as an experiment based on the discussion [on reddit](http://redd.it/2jrr4l).
-Let's see where it goes.
+~~Consider [django-compat](https://github.com/arteria/django-compat) as an experiment based on the discussion [on reddit](http://redd.it/2jrr4l).
+Let's see where it goes.~~

+What startet as an experiment based on [this discussion on reddit](http://redd.it/2jrr4l) has proven to be true in real life .

+# Who uses django-compat

+A popular open source reusable app that uses django-compat is [django-hijack](https://github.com/arteria/django-hijack/).
+Want to have yours listed here?
+Send us a PR.

+# Why use  django-compat

+* Be able to use the LTS versions of Django and support newer versions in your app
+* Use features from newer Django versions in an old one
+* Manage and master the gap between different framework versions

 # How to use django-compat